nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

       You can also disable the peer control using the :ref:`CONFIG_DESKTOP_BLE_PEER_CONTROL <config_desktop_app_options>` option.
       Peer control details are described in the :ref:`nrf_desktop_ble_bond` documentation.

-   Refer to the :ref:`nrf_desktop_bluetooth_guide` section and Zephyr's :ref:`zephyr:bluetooth` page for more detailed information about the Bluetooth configuration.
 #.
 Edit Kconfig to disable options that you do not use.
    Some options have dependencies that might not be needed when these options are disabled.
    For example, when the LEDs module is disabled, the PWM driver is not needed.